HaraldHanssen/signal-effect/README.md

     Immediate and Delayed are not affected as they execute from the source and outward into the graph.
 The manual strategy only executes on the point of entry provided to it.

-- Immediate is somewhat slower (in this test) since this strategy executes all affected dependcies each time a single change has occurred.
+- Immediate is somewhat slower (in this test) since this strategy executes all affected dependencies each time a single change has occurred.

 ## TODOs
 - [ ] Scoped execution handlers.
 - [ ] Scoped create and drop.
 Track creation of primitives and drop them together.
-- [ ] Allow internal modification of objects and arrays without set.
+- [x] Allow internal modification of objects and arrays without set.
 Avoids the need to reconstruct the entire object/array.
 - [x] Automatic dependency discovery for deriveds and effects.
 Just provide the callback and the rest is figured out.
 - [x] Explicit removal of effects and deriveds (drop).
 Useful in Immediate/Delayed execution.
 - [x] Custom execution handlers.